Leiden Manifesto for Research Metrics

-The Leiden Manifesto for research metrics (LM) is a list of "ten principles to guide research evaluation", published as a comment in Volume 520, Issue 7548 of Nature, on 22 April 2015.
+The Leiden Manifesto for Research Metrics (also known as the Leiden Manifesto) is a 22 April 2015 published comment in Nature that includes a list of "ten principles to guide research evaluation".
 It was formulated by public policy professor Diana Hicks, scientometrics professor Paul Wouters, and their colleagues at the 19th International Conference on Science and Technology Indicators, held between 3–5 September 2014 in Leiden, The Netherlands.

-The LM was proposed as a guide to combat misuse of bibliometrics when evaluating scientific research literature.
-Examples of commonly used bibliometrics for science, or scientometrics, are the h-index, impact factor, and websites displaying indicators such as Altmetrics.
-According to Hicks et al., these metrics often pervasively misguide evaluations of scientific material.
+The Leiden Manifesto was proposed as a guide to combat misuse of bibliometrics when evaluating scientific research literature.
+Examples of commonly used bibliometrics for science, or scientometrics, are the h-index, impact factor, other indicators such as Altmetrics.
+According to the Manifesto's authors, these metrics often pervasively misguide evaluations of scientific material.

 Motivation

 Motivations for codification of the Leiden Manifesto arose from a growing worry that "impact-factor obsession" was leading to inadequate judgement of scientific material that should be worthy of fair evaluation.
-The lead author of the LM, Diana Hicks, hoped that publishing in Nature would expand the ideas already commonplace in the scientometrics sphere to the broader scientific community.
-Although the principles of the LM are not new to scientometricians, Hicks et al. desired to create a unification of ideas to guide future editors and reviewers of scientific literature.
+Lead author Diana Hicks hoped that publishing the list in Nature would spread its ideas, already commonplace in the scientometrics sphere, to the broader scientific community.

 DORA and other predecessors

-Interest in the reform of how research assessment is conducted is an ongoing debate in the scientific community.
-A well known declaration intended to quell the use of the impact factor, the San Francisco Declaration on Research Assessment was published around two years prior to the manifesto.
-The LM broadened the ideas presented in the DORA, which has now since been signed by over 2000 organizations and over 15000 individuals.
+The scientific community has long been interested in reforming assessment of the impact of scientific and academic research.
+The 2013 San Francisco Declaration on Research Assessment (DORA), which has been signed by over 27,000 individuals as of March 2026, was a major influence on the Leiden Manifesto.
+The Declaration denounced common practices in research assessment, such as using journal impact factor to assess the contributions of individual researchers.

 One of the main concerns about overuse of citation-based performance indicators came from the observation that smaller research organizations and institutions may be negatively affected by their metric indices.
 In one public debate at the Centre for Science and Technology Studies at Leiden University, it was acknowledged that indicators which measure citations may give "more weight to publications from fields with a high expected number of citations than to publications from fields with a low expected number of citations".

-Although the main focus of the LM is based on the use of scientometrics for research evaluation, in its background, Hicks et al. also explain why overuse of metrics can adversely affect the wider scholarly community, such as the position of universities in global rankings.
+Although the main focus of the Leiden Manifesto is the use of scientometrics for research evaluation, the authors also consider how overuse of metrics can adversely affect the wider scholarly community, such as the position of universities in global rankings.
 According to Hicks et al., scientific metrics such as citation rate are used far too much for ranking the quality of universities (and thus the quality of their research output).